Adult Streaming Site Leaks Data on Millions of Members

 CAM4 is a live streaming website for explicit content, with visitors paying to watch signed-up amateur performers film themselves online.

-Security Detectives researchers led by Anurag Sen found an unsecured database containing over 7TB of personal data and production logs dating from March 16 2020.
+Safety Detectives researchers led by Anurag Sen found an unsecured Elasticsearch database containing over 7TB of personal data and production logs dating from March 16 2020.
 Although CAM4 appears to be owned by Irish company Granity Entertainment, the server was hosted in the Netherlands by Mojohost.

 It was found to be leaking almost 11 billion records, including 11 million containing emails and 26.3 million containing password hashes.
 Millions contained first and last names, country of origin, sexual orientation, usernames, chat and email transcripts from the site, IP addresses, and inter-user conversations.